omalovichko/CodilityLessons/README.md

 * HilbertMaze: Find the shortest path between two fields in a Hilbert maze.
 * TreeProduct: Remove at most two edges from a tree graph to maximize the product of the components' sizes.

 __Lesson 92 - Tasks from Indeed Prime 2016 College Coders challenge__
-* TennisTournament: Given the numbers of players and available courts, calculate the maximum number of parallel tennis games.
 * SocksLaundering: From drawers containing both clean and dirty socks, choose socks to launder in order to obtain the maximum number of clean pairs of socks.
 * ArrayRecovery: Recover a broken array using partial information in another array.
 * DiamondsCount: Given points on a plane, count the number of sets of four points that form regular diamonds.